-In order to successfully achieve one of five associate degrees at BBCC, a core of general education courses must be completed.
 General education courses are offered in communication, mathematics and natural science, humanities and fine arts, and social science.
 These core curricula focus on the interrelationships between major fields of study.

-Outcomes and criteria to measure these have been cooperatively developed by faculty and administrators and communicated to our Board of Trustees.
+Outcomes and criteria to measure the effectiveness of BBCC's general education curricula have been cooperatively developed and implemented by faculty and administrators and have been communicated to the board of trustees.
 The general education outcomes specify that: